sarashamas/docs-calendar/docs/guides/initialization.md

 # Initialization

-This guide will give you detailed instructions on how to create Event Calendar on a page to enrich your application with rich features of this tool.
+This guide will give you detailed instructions on how to create Event Calendar on a page to enrich your application with the features of this tool.
 Take the following steps to get a ready-to-use component:

 1. [Include the Event Calendar source files on a page](#including-source-files)
 2. [Create a container for Event Calendar](#creating-container)